Demons by Daylight

 Demons by Daylight is a collection of stories by English author Ramsey Campbell.
-Initially announced under the title Gardens of Night it was released in 1973.
-It was the author's second short story collection, after The Inhabitant of the Lake and Less Welcome Tenants.
+Initially announced under the title Gardens of Night, it was released in 1973.
+It was the author's second short story collection, after The Inhabitant of the Lake and Less Welcome Tenants in 1964.
 Like the earlier book, it was published by Arkham House.

-Campbell had completed work on the stories for it by 1968, and it was scheduled for publication in 1971; however, due to the 1971 death of editor and Arkham House co-founder August Derleth, the collection was delayed a further two years; it finally saw print in 1973.
-It was published in an edition totaling 3,472 copies and with dust jacket art by Eddie Jones, commissioned by Campbell.
+According to Campbell, he actually began writing Demons by Daylight not long after The Inhabitant of the Lake and Less Welcome Tenants, but it took five years for him to write, due to his being so dissatisfied with the first drafts of the stories that he discarded them entirely.
+Campbell had completed work on the stories for it by 1968, and it was scheduled for publication in 1971.
+However, due to the 1971 death of editor and Arkham House co-founder August Derleth, the collection was delayed two years.
+It finally saw print in 1973, in an edition totaling 3,472 copies and with dust jacket art by Eddie Jones, commissioned by Campbell.

 A variant edition was published by Jove/HBJ in May 1979.
 In the section 'Relationships', this edition omits "The Second Staircase" and adds "Reply Guaranteed" and "The Telephones".

 The 1990 Carroll & Graf paperback reproduces the contents of the original Arkham House edition.